nomi420420/FightGame/README.md

 - **Knockdown System**: The powerful Super Attack forces the opponent into a Knockdown state, where they fall to the ground.
 They are briefly invincible as they stand up.

-- **Hit Impact**: Regular attacks apply a short stun and light knockback, interrupting the opponent's actions.
+- **Hit Impact & Visual Effects**: Regular attacks apply a short stun and light knockback, interrupting the opponent's actions.
+On-hit visual effects (sparks) emphasize impact and are tuned for visibility and responsiveness.

 - **Dynamic Hitboxes**: Attacks have specific vertical properties:
   - Standing attacks hit mid-level (can be dodged by crouching)